 If you simply are not able to get your hands on orange blossom water and you still want to make this cake.
 Which I suggest you should, it was simply divine.
 The best alternative would be orange zest.

 Grab a few oranges and with a zester or microplane side of a cheesegrater, zest approximately 2 tablespoons worth of orange zest.
 Add the zest into the cake batter at the same time the recipe calls for the orange blossom water.

 Cream Cheese Buttercream Tips & Tricks

-Over my years with experimenting in the kitchen I have learned two things with dairy-free cream cheese buttercream frosting.
-The first being that it is delicious.
+Over my years of experimenting in the kitchen, I have learned two things with dairy-free cream cheese buttercream frosting.
+The first is that it is delicious.
 Like so very darn yummy.
 Dairy-free (even lactose-free or plant-based) cream cheese has come a long way in the last few years and there are some really great options.
 Secondly, cream cheese frosting is softer than a typical American buttercream.

 I think we’ve covered our Orange Blossom cake basics and you should be ready to bake, stack, and devour this amazingly delicious summer-inspired cake.
 Make sure you come back and let me know how it turned out!

 If you gravitate towards fresh fruity and/or citrus flavors, you will enjoy these recipes too:

 1 ¾ cup cake flour, sifted *can sub with gluten-free 1:1 baking blend